|

 THE BATTLE OF THE SAGRA RIVER

-As we have seen, the battle of
+As we have already seen, the battle of

 the Sagra river (a still unidentified water stream; probably